aksh4y/Slick/README.md

 After running the command and entering a username, send one of the reserved messages such as Hello message to get a response back from the server.

 ### Broadcast messaging (send to everyone)
 Open up multiple terminal windows and run the maven command on each of them to create separate instances of Chatter.
-After that send a message from any of the instances to send it to all other connected instances.
+After that send a message from any of the instances to send it to all other connected instances